Apply for a Brokerage In Securities Listed In Foreign Markets Business License in Dubai

 Applicants must satisfy the eligibility criteria set by Dubai South Business Hub Free Zone and submit a complete set of corporate documentation at the time of application.
 Because this falls within the Financial category, additional approvals from relevant UAE regulatory bodies may be required depending on the scope and nature of the proposed brokerage activities.

-All licence holders must comply with the UAE's Anti-Money Laundering (AML) framework and Know Your Customer (KYC) regulations, which are enforced in line with international Financial Action Task Force (FATF) standards.
-Ongoing obligations include annual licence renewal and submission of required regulatory reports to the relevant authorities.
+All license holders must comply with the UAE's Anti-Money Laundering (AML) framework and Know Your Customer (KYC) regulations, which are enforced in line with international Financial Action Task Force (FATF) standards.
+Ongoing obligations include annual license renewal and submission of required regulatory reports to the relevant authorities.

 Key Documents Required